-When assessing someone’s procrastination, including yours, there are other factors that you should consider beyond just whether they procrastinate or not, which can help you better understand the nature of the procrastination in question and of its impact.
+When assessing someone’s procrastination, including your own, there are other factors that you should consider beyond just whether they procrastinate or not, which can help you better understand the nature of the procrastination in question and its impact.
 These factors include the following:

 - How often they procrastinate.
 For example, do they procrastinate multiple times per day or only a few times a week?

 - How long they delay each time they procrastinate.
 For example, do they delay getting started for hours or for days?

 - How long they have been displaying the tendency to procrastinate.
 For example, have they only started procrastinating recently, or have they been doing it for years?

 - What domains they procrastinate in.
 For example, do they procrastinate only when it comes to school, or also when it comes to other areas of life?

 - What types of tasks they procrastinate on.
 For example, do they procrastinate only on major tasks that require a lot of work, or also on small tasks that can be completed quickly?